guillemontecinos/itp-residency-2020-2021/icm-workshops/session-01/session-01.md

 </p>

 #### Fitting a grid
 In this case, since we know the piece is built from simple geometric shapes, it is very useful to find a grid system that helps us find the proportion of each shape depending on the size of the canvas.
 Vertically the grid is pretty obvious: the canvas can be divided into five rows.
-Now, horizontally the grid can become al little tricker or arbitrary.
-But simply can guess in how many columns the canvas can be divided: let's stick with 14 columns.
+Now, horizontally the grid can become al little tricker or arbitrary, but we can always guess how many columns the canvas can be divided into: let's stick with 14 columns.

 <p align="center">
   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/icm-workshops/session-01/assets/green-orange-grid.jpg" align="middle" width="80%">